altocodenl/tagaway/readme.md

    - Support for .heic and .mov (including thumbnails & conversion .mov to .mp4)
 - Import from GDrive.
    - List.
+      - Track list progress in redis.
+      - Delete list after 3 hours.
       - Store list in log.
       - Batch listing.
-      - Email when listing is complete.
    - Import.
+      - Email when import is complete.
 - Import from Dropbox.
 - Paid accounts
    - Set account space limit.